dhruvd25/cis700_project/Blog.md

 ## Step 1: cGAN

-Sadly, as people age, they start to look different i.e same people at different ages have different features.
+Sadly as we know, as people age, they start to look different i.e same people at different ages have different features.
 On the basis of this inductive bias, we train a cGAN by concatenating a **one hot encoding vector** to the noise vector for the Generator and to the convolution layer in the Discriminator.
 Images of people with an age between 20-30 are given a label 0 and those with an age between 40-50 are given a label of 1.
 This vector adds information to the noise vector by telling the Generator to produce an image with certain features depending on the concatenated vector.

 <p align="center">